Once you submit your primary application, the work isn't over. Secondary essays are still a huge part of your medical school application.

 [13:03] Sixth Biggest Mistake: Copying and Pasting Without Editing

 Do not get caught copying and pasting without editing.
 You don't want to be that student who sends a secondary essay to NYU that says you would love to be part of Columbia Medical School next year.
 Be sure to edit it and have somebody look over your stuff.
-Copy and past all you want.
-Put it aside for the day then go back and check the next day.
-Make sure all of the names have been changed and everything is up for you to send off.
+Copy and paste all you want.
+Put it aside for the day, then go back and check the next day.
+Make sure all of the names have been changed and everything is up to date for you to send off.